 But, before you invest in these funds, here’s what you should put on your checklist:

-Always have a plan: marching into the world of investments aimlessly isn’t advisable at all.
-Create a comprehensive investment plan, tailored to cater to your financial goals.
+Always have a plan: Marching into the world of investments aimlessly isn’t advisable at all.
+Create a comprehensive investment plan, tailored to your financial goals.
 While ELSS can play a significant role in tax planning, it can also contribute to achieving long-term objectives.
+Mutual funds enlighten the path to goal planning and execution.

 Investing in mutual funds might offer some tax benefits, but they don’t directly reduce your taxable income.
 However, certain types of mutual funds like Equity Linked Savings Schemes (ELSS) under Section 80C can in tax deductions up to a specified limit.